egaumer/torah/exodus/pkudei.md

 &nbsp;

 It means a total and complete change.
 It's a word used to describe the larva - caterpillar and caterpillar - butterfly stages.
 A caterpillar starts it life inching along the ground, eating and growing.
 It feeds on leaves and is known for being hungry.
 As it eats it undergoes several profound changes within its body, yet it is still caterpillar.
-Watch the video below.

 &nbsp;